ordowerm/modemaster_react/README.md

 ## Project Overview:
 Single-page, React-based web application using functional components.
 - Designed as a reference for musicians (especially guitarists) learning about the diatonic/Hellenic modes.
-- Inspired by a guitar-teacher friend who wanted to convert his teaching notes into a mobile-friendly format.
+- Inspired by a guitar-teacher friend who wanted to convert his [teaching notes](./design-docs/client_sketches) into a mobile-friendly format.

+As of 6/22/22, the page is currently live at https://modemaster.herokuapp.com .

 ---
 ## Design Methodology:
 - Mobile-first / Responsive design